 This paper provides an overview of social emotional and character building skills.
 It goes on to provide examples of activities and practices for expanded learning programs provided for, and by, Expanded Learning Programs and Technical Assistance organizations.
 To identify expanded learning practices and activities, we reached out to organizations across California.

-The Virtual Vacation Leader's Guide was written as a resource for those who oversee, develop, and implement afterschool programs.
+This guide was written as a resource for those who oversee, develop, and implement afterschool programs.
 It features a structured approach that combines academics, culture, and creativity.
 Virtual Vacation is particularly well-suited to elementary age children, but can be adapted for older youth.
 The Virtual Vacation approach was developed by afterschool leaders who operate afterschool programs within affordable housing settings for the NHP Foundation.
 This guide was developed by Temescal Associates and NHP staff.
 Temescal also offers training on its use.

 For those of you interested in incorporating Virtual Vacation into your afterschool programs, we encourage you to begin by reading the description and benefits of the Virtual Vacation approach (Chapter 1).
 You will want to carefully review the Virtual Vacation components (Chapter 2) and then the Virtual Vacation examples (Chapter 5).
 These activity examples can serve as a curriculum to guide your first Virtual Vacation.
 We encourage you to use the Virtual Vacation examples before embarking on new destinations and before creating your own Virtual Vacation.

 The section entitled "Getting Started" (Chapter 3) walks you through the steps that are needed for effective implementation.
 The Virtual Vacation planning templates (Chapter 4) will be useful for planning and documenting the course of your Virtual Vacation.
 Regardless of whether you use one of the enclosed examples or create your own Virtual Vacation, be sure to pay attention to helpful hints given throughout as well as the resources provided at the end of the leader's guide.
-Contact info@temescalassociates.com to order copies or to get more information on this innovative approach.

 For those of you interested in incorporating Virtual Vacation into your afterschool programs, we encourage you to begin by reading the description and benefits of the Virtual Vacation approach (Chapter 1).
 You will want to carefully review the Virtual Vacation components (Chapter 2) and then the Virtual Vacation examples (Chapter 5).
 These activity examples can serve as a curriculum to guide your first Virtual Vacation.
 We encourage you to use the Virtual Vacation examples before embarking on new destinations and before creating your own Virtual Vacation.

 The section entitled "Getting Started" (Chapter 3) walks you through the steps that are needed for effective implementation.
 The Virtual Vacation planning templates (Chapter 4) will be useful for planning and documenting the course of your Virtual Vacation.
 Regardless of whether you use one of the enclosed examples or create your own Virtual Vacation, be sure to pay attention to helpful hints given throughout as well as the resources provided at the end of the leader's guide.
-Contact info@temescalassociates.com to order copies or to get more information on this innovative approach.

-After School and Beyond: A Profile of Hope Through Housing Foundation's Youth Development Program: Sam Piha, Temescal Associates.
+by Sam Piha, Temescal Associates.
 Hope Through Housing Foundation (HOPE) was established in 1998 to further the mission of community revitalization envisioned by its partner organization, National Community Renaissance (National CORE), a national nonprofit developer of affordable housing.

-Afterschool Programs in Affordable Housing Communities: Sam Piha, Temescal Associates.
-A Growing number of families with school age children reside in affortable housing settings.
-Many of these intentianal communities have access to afterschool programs provided by resident service organizations.
+by Sam Piha, Temescal Associates.
+A Growing number of families with school age children reside in affordable housing settings.
+Many of these intentional communities have access to afterschool programs provided by resident service organizations.
 Housing-based afterschool programs for children and youth represent the third place for afterschool programs, following those that are operated within public schools and the community.

 |

-Beyond Expectations - The Power of High School Afterschool: Watch a video of high school youth and leaders in the field explain the importance and power of afterschool programming and the role it has played in their lives.
+Watch a video of high school youth and leaders in the field explain the importance and power of afterschool programming and the role it has played in their lives.
 Created in conjunction with the youth of the YMCA of Greater Long Beach and Change Agent Productions, a youth-run multimedia program.
 This video was made possible with generous support from the William T. Grant Foundation.
+TO PURCHASE DVD COPIES OF THIS VIDEO, PLEASE CONTACT US. |

-Getting the Most From Afterschool: The Role of Afterschool Programs in a High-Stakes Learning Environment, by Sam Piha and Beth Miller.
-A review of the unique opportunities offered by afterschool programs that includes but goes well beyond providing academic supports.
+This paper offers a review of the unique opportunities offered by afterschool programs that includes but goes well beyond providing academic supports.